-- Add 3 spoons of extra virgin olive oil or 50 grammes of butter and finely chopped, celery, onion and carrot and fry and simmer.
+- Add 3 spoons of extra virgin olive oil or 50 grams of butter and finely chopped, celery, onion, and carrot and fry and simmer.
 Add the beef mince and stir well until it sizzles.

 - Add the wine and gently stir until it completely evaporates.
 Add the tomatoes (Passata) sauce then cover with a lid and let it boil gently for around 2 hours adding, when necessary some broth (Brodo).